 To turn off power to a gas water heater, turn the on/off dial on the side of the water heater to the OFF position.

 Next, turn off the water supply.
-This procedure is the same for both electric and gas water heaters.
+This procedure is the same for both electric and gas water heaters, and varies depending on your geographic area, as explained by the company Best Jacksonville Plumbers.
 There are two pipes on top of your water heater, one for cold water to go in and the other for hot water to go out.
 The cold water inlet will have a shutoff valve that is either a ball or gate valve.
 A ball valve has a lever that can be turned to the off position, which is usually parallel to the tank.
 A gate valve has a dial that can be turned clockwise until it is closed.

 How To Fix Your Water Heater Leaking from the Bottom